Offline GPX navigation and adventure events — for motorcycles, 4x4s, SSVs and overland explorers. No ads. No distractions.

 Download whole countries before you leave, or let OffTrail auto-cache the area around an imported track.
-OpenFreeMap vector tiles for On-road and Off-road, with semantic colours for forestry tracks vs paths vs cycleways.
+Our own self-hosted vector maps with a dense off-road network — forestry tracks, trails and paths the big providers thin out — in an off-road-legible style.
 Optional Esri Satellite when you have a network.

 Stack up to five GPX tracks on the map, each in its own slot colour.
 Hide one, swap one in, or ride them all together — the engaged track is the one nearest to you, with hysteresis so the HUD doesn't flicker on parallel paths.